cvxgrp/cvx_short_course/book/docs/local.md

 ```

 In order to verify you have successfully installed cvxpy and its dependencies
-please run (from with the virtual environment)
+please run (from within the virtual environment)

 ```bash
 python test.py
 ```